9/16/2020

 speaker

 Thanks for squeezing me in.
-Appreciate it.
-Ron, I was just hoping on the ground business, one thing that we've noticed at least is that purchase transportation costs have continued to go up on a per shipment basis, given what you guys are doing on SmartPost redirect.
-Should there be an expectation or can there be a potential for purchase transportation cost per shipment to be moderated significantly?
+I appreciate it.
+Raj, I was just hoping on the ground business, one thing that we've noticed at least is that purchase transportation costs have continued to go up on a per-shipment basis.
+Given what you guys are doing on SmartPost Redirect, should there be an expectation or can there be a potential for purchase transportation costs per shipments to be to be moderated significantly.
+So inflation, I remember, it's such a big piece of the cost structure.
 I think it's important to address it.
-And then just a higher level, if we're sitting here in August or September of 2021, obviously 30% growth in ground is not sustainable in perpetuity.
+And then just a higher level, you know, if we're sitting here in August or September of 2021, obviously 30% growth in ground is not sustainable in perpetuity.
 I understand the secular benefits.
-But if we're sitting here this time next year, the economy hopefully is pivoted because we have a vaccine towards maybe more downstream goods and services and growth is negative in volume.
-How is the profitability structure of the business in that environment if you can address that as well?
-Thank you.
+But if we're sitting here this time next year, the economy hopefully is pivoted because we have a vaccine towards maybe a more balanced mean goods and services and growth is negative.
+How is the profitability structure of the business in that environment, if you can address that as well?

 speaker